novirael's logo

 We prevented running jobs in parallel for the given group, and when a new job was added to the queue, it cancelled the running job.

-Better implementation
+Better Implementation

 At some stage, we realized that we needed to have more control over the deployment script run and prevent it from being cancelled.
 Cancelled deployment jobs troubled us sometimes bad deployments and broken staging application instances.